Paddle Billing

 What are we building?

-In this tutorial, we'll build a page that embeds an inline checkout for three items in our product catalog.
+In this tutorial, we'll build a page that embeds a multi-page inline checkout for three items in our product catalog.
 We'll display information about items and totals in a table on the page, add a way for customers to switch to annual plan during checkout, then we'll extend it by passing customer information.

 Illustration showing an inline checkout implementation.
 The Paddle Checkout frame is on the left and is on the payment page.
 It shows buttons for Apple Pay and PayPal, followed by a card payment form.
 On the right is an items list and totals.
 The grand total is $3600 billed monthly and is at the top.